 So you could say I’m a bit of an “old pro” at launching and there’s a lot I could teach you – in fact I could probably write a book about it (which is why this is quite a long article!).

 Instead I’m going to start by sharing a few key points that I think you’ll find useful – especially if you’ve been wondering if launching would be a good idea for you and your business.

 The first thing to make clear is this:

 Launching is a sales strategy

 First and foremost the launch model is about making sales, and a lot of people see it solely that way.
 They do it because they believe it’s the best way to maximise sales into their business.

 However I also see it another way:

-And considering whether this business model works for you should be a large part of how you decide whether launching is for you – rather than just considering it’s impact on your sales.
+And considering whether this business model works for you, should be a large part of how you decide whether launching is for you – rather than only considering its impact on your sales.